 BOYCOTT PAID RESIDENCIES

 A lot of residencies already operated like businesses before the crisis – exporting the costs of their maintenance and administration to the artists themselves – and this can easily become the new normal once the post-Covid-19 economic crisis sets in.
-In that way these spaces operate more like a part of the tourist industry, as hotels or airbnb’s, which require motivation letters and selection procedures to accept your payment.
-They not only look bad on biographies but are bad for the ecosystem as such and both artists and policy makers should sanction and boycott such places which limit inclusive participation and de-professionalize artistic work.
+In that way, these spaces operate more like a part of the tourist industry, as hotels or airbnb’s, which require motivation letters and selection procedures to accept your payment.
+They not only look bad on biographies but are bad for the ecosystem.
+As such, both artists and policy makers should sanction and boycott such places which limit inclusive participation and de-professionalize artistic work.
 On their part, art administrators should take the responsibility for securing the funding, lobbying local governments about the importance of incoming residencies and making sure their selection is made based on merit and not on someone's bank account or passport.
 Fully-funded residencies, On the move and Speakart have addressed the issue by publishing only paid opportunities for artistic work.

-DON'T REATREAT INTO ART NATIONALISM
+DON'T RETREAT INTO ART NATIONALISM

 Rehearsal for the Present - a public presentation of the results of our research with HK artist Ip Wai Lung in the frame of ADAM Artist Lab during Taipei Arts Festival 2019, Taiwan.
 Photo: TPAC Taipei Performing Arts Center